 The findings highlight the importance of focusing on presenting department-relevant information and objectives in a clear way.
 It’s all about keeping the displayed KPIs relevant to the departmental objective and users of the dashboard, effectively trimming down the content to the essentials.
 Nevertheless, business departments should still know what’s going on in the warehouse — the overarching objectives and the ways they’re contributing toward their achievement.

 Actively evaluate the KPIs and their impact on warehouse operations.
 Do they reveal trends and areas for improvement?
 Can positive changes be introduced based on the indicators that are measured?
 If not, consider swapping them out.

 A similar thing goes for BI or warehouse dashboards.
 A dashboard used on a Monday meeting can already be obsolete by Thursday.
 That’s why it’s crucial for any warehouse manager to keep a steady influx of fresh data.
 This will not only allow the dashboards to be updated so that they reflect the company’s ever-changing business.
 It will also give a chance to fine-tune strategies, identify trends, and see whether or not the KPIs are actually useful.

-To learn more about how to effectively define and track KPIs for warehouse operations, download our white paper by filling the form below.
+To learn more about how to effectively define and track KPIs for warehouse operations, download our white paper by filling out the form below.